Crown Layered Pavlova, Mini Pavlova Nest & Various Fillings

 This post was created to go along-side the monthly competition, in Facebook group Great British Bake Off Fans for the month of July, 2021.

 Diana had reviewed a Crown Layered Pavlova recipe, from BBC Good Food website and we decided to use this meringue recipe as the basis for this competition.
-The idea is to make the meringue as a Pavlova, layered Pavlova, mini pavlova, nests etc, any way you like, but make sure it will work as a vessel for a filling.
+The idea is to make the meringue as a Pavlova, layered Pavlova, mini pavlova, nests etc, any style you like, but make sure it will work as a vessel for a filling.

 Choice Of Fillings

 The filling can be from the following – lemon curd, Créme Pâtissiére, Greek Yoghurt, cream, or even ice-cream.
 For the group competition, I have added my recipes for Lemon curd, Créme Pâtissiére Video & Creme Pat/Pastry Cream recipe for you to use.
 I have also given some ideas on additional flavours and fruits you can add to finish off the dessert(s).

 *Try some Fig Anise curd, Salted caramel Sauce, or even a Concentrated Strawberry Puree Reduction.